iterorganization/IMAS-Python/docs/source/imaspy_architecture.rst

-IMASPy Architecture
+imas-python Architecture
 ===================

-This document provides a brief overview of the components of IMASPy, grouped into different functional areas.
+This document provides a brief overview of the components of imas-python, grouped into different functional areas.

 We don't aim to give detailed explanations of the code or the algorithms in it.
 These